PreviousView allNext

 Not quite.
 This is where many Kiwi drivers get caught out, discovering too late that their comprehensive car insurance won't help with mechanical failures.

-What comprehensive car insurance typically covers:
+What does comprehensive car insurance typically cover?

-• Accidents – Damage caused by a collision with another vehicle or object.
+• Accidents: damage caused by a collision with another vehicle or object.

-• Weather-related damage – Damage from storms, floods, or hail.
+• Weather-related damage: damage from storms, floods, or hail.

-• Third-party property damage – Covers costs if a driver damages another person’s car or property.
+• Third-party property damage: covers costs if a driver damages another person's car or property.

-What comprehensive insurance does not cover:
+What doesn't comprehensive car insurance cover?

-• Mechanical breakdowns – Engine or transmission failures that aren’t accident-related.
+• Mechanical breakdowns: engine or transmission failures that aren't accident-related.

-• Electrical system faults – Malfunctions in onboard electronics.
+• Electrical system faults: malfunctions in onboard electronics.

-• Wear and tear – Routine maintenance, brake pads, tyres, and batteries.
+• Wear and tear: routine maintenance, brake pads, tyres, and batteries.

 What is Mechanical Breakdown Insurance (MBI)?

-• Head gasket replacements are around $5,500
+• Head gasket replacement: around $5,500

+Autosure's 2023/24 claims data remains the most recent NZ-specific MBI repair cost dataset publicly available as of May 2026.
+Actual repair costs in 2026 are likely higher given continued increases in parts and labour rates.
 Without MBI, these costs come directly out of pocket, which can be a major financial hit.
 For many drivers, having predictable MBI premiums is a safer alternative to risking unexpected repair bills.

-What Mechanical Breakdown Insurance typically covers:
+What does Mechanical Breakdown Insurance typically cover?

 • Engine and transmission repairs